Taranath Tantrik: Adaptations

 Stories of Taranath was broadcast in Sunday Suspense at Kolkata Radio Mirchi.
-Many stories of Taranath Tantrik were also aired later on Goppomir er Thek a podcast directed by Mir Afsar Ali.
+Many stories of Taranath Tantrik were also aired later on Goppo mir er Thek a podcast directed by Mir Afsar Ali.
 Bengali filmmaker Q alias Qaushiq Mukherjee has made Hoichoi web series named Taranath Tantrik based on the stories of Taranath.
 Koushik Roy and Jayanta Kripalni played the title role.
 The character was reimagined as TNT for a series of graphic novels by Shamik Dasgupta.
-In the year 2016, actor Tota Roy Chowdhury played as Taranath in Taranath Tantrik, a TV Series of Colors Bangla.
+In the year 2016, actor Tota Roy Chowdhury played Taranath in Taranath Tantrik, a modern adaptation TV Series of Colors Bangla.
+Bhutoporbo, a horror anthology film released in 2025, has a Taranath Tantrik adaptation in one of its three stories.
+Saptarshi Moulik plays a young Taranath, and Rupanjana Mitra plays Matu Pagli.